bubylou/scsm-apps/README.md

 # scsm-apps
-Application yaml files used by SCSM
+Application files used by SCSM